-- 9.1 It is our view that the Council's proposed spatial strategy and strategic policies are not justified and will not be delivered by the proposed site allocations.
-Key points include: - Exceptional circumstances do exist for Green Belt release, and brownfield capacity has been maximised, albeit the Council have overestimated their total urban capacity, and underestimated the level of Green Belt release required. - The Green Belt Study is flawed as it conflates issues of suitability and deliverability, fails to appropriately consider public transport connectivity and assesses some sites incorrectly. - Insufficient safeguarded land has been allocated, and the sites that have will not meet longer term needs as are unevenly distributed and over concentrated in a way that doesn't align with the spatial strategy. - The overall site selection spatial distribution in the plan has not been justified, with too much concentrated in certain Key Settlements, parts of the Core Area, and areas not identified for growth; with insufficient allocations within Eccleston and the Core Area.
+- 9.1 It is our view that the Council's proposed spatial strategy and strategic policies are not justified, and will not be delivered by the proposed site allocations.
+Key points include: - Exceptional circumstances do exist for Green Belt release, and brownfield capacity has been maximised, albeit the Council have overestimated their total urban capacity, and underestimated the level of Green Belt release required. - The Green Belt Study is flawed as conflates issues of suitability and deliverability, and assesses some sites incorrectly. - Insufficient safeguarded land has been allocated, and the sites that have will not meet longer term needs as are unevenly distributed and over concentrated in a way that doesn't align with the spatial strategy. - The overall site selection spatial distribution in the plan has not been justified, with too much concentrated in certain Key Settlements, parts of the Core Area, and areas not identified for growth; with insufficient allocations within Rainhill and other underserved key settlements.
+It does not actually achieve the plans objectives to distribute growth evenly etc.